 Here’s what these stations look like if you were to come in and open each drawer.
-I will happily show you them in action when my kiddos arrive next week, so make sure you check back but thought you should see what my students see when they look in their station drawer.
+I will happily show you them in action when my kiddos arrive next week, so make sure you check back but I thought you should see what my students see when they look in their station drawer.

 When my students open Station Four, they will only find this visual cue card because this station takes place at my sensory table.
-If you know me, you know, I use my sensory table and then some.
+If you know me, I use my sensory table and then some.
 I have one table and several bins going on at any given time, so procedures and routines are a must.